vuongducphuong/documentation/content/legal/terms/partnership.rst

 PARTNER grants ODOO the non-exclusive right to use PARTNER's name or trademarks in press releases, advertisements or other public announcements.

-In particular, PARTNER accepts to be mentioned in the official list of Odoo Partners on odoo.com, and that PARTNER's logo and trademarks may be used for this purpose only.
+In particular, PARTNER accepts to be mentioned in the official list of Odoo Partners on leansoft.vn, and that PARTNER's logo and trademarks may be used for this purpose only.